websioux/nxt-php-client/README.md

 # NXT PHP Client

-PHP library to easily call NXT API in your PHP projects
-+ a command line tool to facilitate node management and some blockchain queries.
+A PHP library to easily call NXT API in your PHP projects AND a command line tool to facilitate node management and some blockchain queries.

 Requirements: PHP5+ for the php library alone
 Linux for the command line utiliy